Mississippi Car Accident Lawyers Ready To Stand Up For Your Right To Compensation

 - DON’T discuss liability for the accident!

 Never discuss liability for the accident.
 If you’re not quite sure what happened, wait until you see the police report and talk with your attorney.
 Don’t admit fault to the insurer, the other driver or anyone at the scene until you and your attorney have had a chance to review the facts of the accident.

 Most people err on the side of minimizing their injuries, but it’s important to always be honest about your injury.
 Don’t say it doesn’t hurt if it hurts, but don’t pretend that your neck is broken, either.
 Don’t exaggerate your injuries.
 Insurers oftentimes investigate your auto accident injury claim, so it’s a good idea to be honest from the beginning to make sure you don’t jeopardize your case.

 Need a Mississippi personal injury lawyer?
 Have you or a loved one been in a car accident in Ridgeland, Jackson, Madison, Canton or beyond?
-Kilpatrick & Philley, Attorneys at Law can help.
+Kilpatrick & Philley can help.
 Take advantage of a free initial consultation.
-Ask the team questions.
-They will provide straight answers and explain what they can do for your case and how they can help you during this stressful time.
+Ask our team questions.
+We will provide straight answers and explain what we can do for your case and how we can help you during this stressful time.